Thursday, September 29, 2011

 Iguana salad

 Iguanas also have a poor survival record when crossing the busy sections of the island's roadways.
-The municipality has recently gone on a campaign to make drivers more aware of many favourite iguana-crossing locations on the island by posting caution and yield-to-iguanas signs.
+The municipality has recently started a campaign to make drivers more aware of favourite iguana-crossing locations on the island by posting caution and yield-to-iguanas signs.

 There is one other natural enemy that I should mention - hurricanes.
 The big waves associated with tropical storms and hurricanes can drown them inside their burrows.
 Iguanas need heat to be active.